reuk/wayverb/docs_source/hybrid.md

 formula for the initial energy carried by each ray, expressed in terms of the energy at the source, the distance between the source and receiver, the receiver radius, and the number of rays.
-When this formula is used to set initial ray energies, the ray tracer and image source models will register the same energy level at the receiver by definition, and therefore this particular calibration has not been tested.
+When this formula is used to set initial ray energies, the ray tracer and image-source models will register the same energy level at the receiver by definition, and therefore this particular calibration has not been tested.